Vein Sclerotherapy: Safe or Dangerous?

 • Appearance of new tiny red vessels

-These minor side effects will usually dissipate within a few days or a few weeks.
-Other less common side effects can occur that may require treatment, including:
+However, these minor side effects will usually dissipate within a few days or a few weeks.
+You could also experience other less common side effects which may require further treatment.
+This includes:

-• Trapped blood — There can be blood trapped in the treated vein.
-This can cause mild pain and irritation and may require draining.
+• Trapped blood — Blood can be trapped in the treated vein.
+This causes mild pain and irritation and you may need draining.

-• In rare cases, blood clots or deep vein thrombosis can occur in the deeper veins, requiring immediate medical attention.
+• In rare cases, you can experience blood clots or deep vein thrombosis which would require immediate medical attention.

-• Inflammation — This may appear at the injection site, is generally mild and is usually treated with aspirin.
+• Inflammation — This may appear at the injection site.
+It’s generally mild and you usually treat it with aspirin.

-• If the sclerosant is foamed or mixed with air, which is used to treat very large varicose veins — The air bubbles may go beyond the treated vein.
-While they usually don’t cause any problems or symptoms, visual problems, headaches, and nausea may occur.
-These symptoms will disappear after a short time; however, if limb movement or sensation is affected, a physician should be contacted.
+• If the sclerosant is foamed or mixed with air, with which we treat very large varicose veins — The air bubbles may go beyond the vein that we treated.
+Most importantly, these bubbles usually don’t cause any problems or symptoms.
+As a result, you could experience visual problems, headaches, and nausea.
+These symptoms will disappear after a short time.
+On the other hand, if it affected limb movement or sensation, you should contact a physician.

-• Allergic reaction — This is usually caused by an allergic reaction to the local anesthetic (lidocaine and epinephrine) used.
-It is very uncommon.
+• Allergic reaction — The cause of an allergic reaction is usually the local anesthetic (lidocaine and epinephrine).
+But, it is very uncommon.

 Is Sclerotherapy Safe?
 It is with St. Louis Laser Vein Center

-While there is some risk associated with sclerotherapy, the medical conditions that can arise if vein disease is left untreated can be far more serious.
-Dr. Wright and his staff at St. Louis Laser Vein Center urge anyone concerned about vein issues to schedule a medical evaluation to determine the level of vein disease you may be experiencing.
+There is always some risk associated with sclerotherapy.
+Meanwhile, the medical conditions that can arise if we leave the vein disease untreated can be far more serious.
+Dr. Wright and his staff at St. Louis Laser Vein Center urge anyone concerned about vein issues to schedule a medical evaluation.
+Our staff will determine the level of vein disease you may be experiencing.
 We understand how important it is to catch and treat vein disease as early as possible.